MrYoda2000/intro-to-R/README.md

   3. How to visualize data with ggplot2
   4. How to import csv data
   5. How to work with imported data

+## Also, download the "Cereal.csv" file that's in this repo